adbolun/junit-trainer/README.md

 # junit-trainer

-Acest proiect are ca scop testarea functionalului deja existent.
-P-u testare se folosesc bibliotecile JUnit 5, AssertJ si Mockito.
-In calitate de baza de date de foloseste h2 in-memory database.
-Testele scrise sunt de doua tipuri: unit si integration.
-Testele integrationale pot fi gasite in clasa cu prefixul *IT.
+This project aims to test the already existing functionality.
+JUnit 5, AssertJ and Mockito libraries are used for testing.
+As the database it uses h2 in-memory database.
+The written tests are of two types: unit and integration.
+Integration tests can be found in the class with the prefix *IT.